Mathématique: The Set of All You Don't Know

 “Ugh, what’s wrong with me?” he whispers, voice thick.

-“Nothing,” says his imaginary friend, so gently that it seems to make whatever internal walls Dale Volker used to have break more and break faster.
-“Absolutely nothing is wrong with you.”
+“Nothing.”
+His imaginary friend speaks so gently that it makes whatever internal walls Dale Volker used to have break more and break faster.
+“Nothing is wrong with you.”

-He sits back, looking to the stars instead of to Boston, wiping away tears as they fall.
+Volker sits back.
+He looks to the stars instead of to Boston and wipes away tears as they fall.

-The guy had shown up under pretty spectacular, extremely high-stress circumstances, on the day that Volker’s brain had lost whatever grip it had on itself.
-He’d been standing, barefoot, in a creepy stone pool in a creepy underground lab, at the business end of about fifteen stolen Lucian Alliance space guns, watching David Telford, his only friend in the Space Pirate World, about to throw the lever that was supposed to, somehow, augment or change Volker’s cognition.
+The man had shown up on the day Volker’s brain lost whatever grip it had on itself.
+Volker had stood, barefoot, in a creepy stone pool in a creepy underground lab, at the business end of about fifteen stolen Lucian Alliance space guns, watching David Telford, his only friend in the Space Pirate World, throw the lever that was supposed to, somehow, augment Volker’s cognition.

-“Well,” Rush had said, appearing out of nowhere, wearing Earth jeans, a Lantean jacket, and no shoes.
+“Well.”
+Rush appears out of nowhere, wearing Earth jeans, a Lantean jacket, and no shoes.
 “You’re a rare variant, aren’t you?”

-“Um,” Dale had said, listening to the charge mount in concealed capacitors.
+“Um?”
+Dale listens to the charge mount in concealed capacitors.

 “This will be terrible.”
-Rush looked at him with a blend of sympathy and stoicism.
+Rush looks at him with a blend of sympathy and stoicism.
 “Unfortunately, there’s no way around it I can see.
 It’s already underway.”

-“Kinda getting that,” Volker had whispered, looking at the gold detailing on the walls, the high-arched vault of the chamber above.
+“Kinda getting that.”
+Volker scans the gold walls, the high-arched vault of the chamber above.

 “There’s a saying amongst our people.”
-Rush pulled a cigarette out of nowhere, lighting it with a silver lighter.
-“I’d advise you to think about its meaning for as long as your consciousness endures.”
+Rush pulls a cigarette from nowhere.
+Lights it.
+“I’d advise you t’keep it mind for as long as your consciousness endures.”

 “In one blink of an eye, you’ve missed seeing.”

-He'd woken up days later with a with a propensity for weeping, an affinity for Ancient tech, and the ability to, somehow, hear crystalline arrays.
+Volker had woken days later with a tendency toward weeping, an affinity for Ancient tech, and the ability to, somehow, hear crystalline arrays.

 They sound like song.

-He’s not sure why his imaginary friend is a version of the famous Scottish cryptographer he’d met a grand total of once in his life, and who really hadn’t been all that nice to him.
+He’s not sure why his imaginary friend looks like the famous Scottish cryptographer he’d met a grand total of once in his life, and who really hadn’t been all that nice to him.
 But honestly?
-There are a lot of mysteries that Dale Volker is facing, and this one ranks pretty low on his list of priorities.
+There are a lot of mysteries Dale Volker is facing, and this one ranks pretty low on his list of priorities.

-At present, Rush is wearing dark jeans, a crisp white shirt, and his very fashionable shoes are propped on the locked command console.
-The fringe of his hair is resting on the frames of his glasses.
-His fingers are steepled in front of him, as though he’s troubled by something.
-As Volker watches, the folded edges of his dress shirt blur into a different cut, with subtle embroidery that looks like a 2D rendering of spacetime, fluxing.
+Today, Rush is wearing dark jeans and a crisp white shirt with it’s sleeves cuffed neatly to the elbow.
+His fashionable shoes are propped on the locked command console.
+The fringe of his hair rests on the frames of his glasses.
+His fingers steeple in front of him, as though he’s troubled.
+As Volker watches, the folded cuffs of his dress shirt blur into a different cut.
+Subtle embroidery appears at their edges.
+It looks like a 2D rendering of spacetime, fluxing.

 Volker wipes his eyes again.